Arcaea-Infinity/UnofficialArcaeaAPI.Docs/README.md

 ### Note

-> Accessing some api requires a specific User-Agent
+> Some APIs have an access limit of 10 requests per IP per day without a token.

 ### Community